A guest post by Julie Johnson

 The holidays can bring up lots of feelings for everyone.
 As parents, we may be holding on to more stress, sadness, and anxiety.
 And our children may have more frequent meltdowns.

 Little ones can be excited, over-stimulated, and under-slept—ripe for multiple meltdowns.
 Conflict among family members and the ache of missing people we love can be exacerbated at this time of year.
-All of this mixed with the fact that parents tend to be busier and have less attention for their kids in the rush to shop, prepare a holiday meal, or get to the next party on time.
+All of this mixed with the fact that we tend to be busier and have less attention for their kids in the rush to shop, prepare a holiday meal, or get to the next party on time.

 But the holidays don’t have to be a series of endless meltdowns.
 Here are some things to try to make the season a little lighter.